CausalLabs/examples/ssr-cache-stats/README.md

 # Causal SSR Sample app

-This is a sample app showing the use of server side rendering with Casual, built on Next.js
+This is a sample app showing the use of server side rendering with Causal, built on Next.js

 To run the development server: